William Colby: Early life

+Personal life

-Colby was for his entire life a staunch Roman Catholic.
-He was often referred to as "the warrior–priest".
+Colby was for his entire life a staunch Catholic.
+He was often referred to as "the warrior–priest."
 The Catholic Church played a "central role" in his family's life, with Colby's two daughters receiving their First Communion at St. Peter's Basilica.

 He married Barbara Heinzen (1920–2015) in 1945 and they had five children.
 His daughter, Christine, was presented as a debutante to high society in 1978 at the International Debutante Ball at the Waldorf-Astoria Hotel in New York City.
-In 1984, he divorced Barbara and married Democratic diplomat Sally Shelton-Colby.
+In 1984, he divorced Barbara and married American diplomat Sally Shelton-Colby.

 Career

 Office of Strategic Services

-Following his first year at Columbia, in 1941 Colby volunteered for active duty with the United States Army and served with the Office of Strategic Services (OSS) as a "Jedburgh", or special operator, trained to work with resistance forces in occupied Europe to harass German and Axis forces.
+Following his first year at Columbia, in 1941 Colby volunteered for active duty with the United States Army and served with the Office of Strategic Services (OSS) as a "Jedburgh," or special operator, who was trained to work with resistance forces in occupied Europe to harass German and other Axis forces.
 During World War II, he parachuted behind enemy lines twice and earned the Silver Star as well as commendations from Norway, France, and Great Britain.
 In his first mission he deployed to France as a Jedburgh commanding Team BRUCE, in mid-August 1944, and operated with the Maquis until he joined up with Allied forces later that fall.
-In April 1945, he led the NORSO Group Operasjon Rype into Norway on a sabotage mission to destroy railway lines, in an effort to hinder German forces in Norway from reinforcing the final defense of Germany.
+In April 1945, he led the NORSO Group Operasjon Rype into Norway on a sabotage mission to destroy railway lines in an effort to hinder German forces in Norway from reinforcing the final defense of Germany.

 After the war, Colby graduated from Columbia Law School and then briefly practiced law in William J. Donovan's New York firm, Donovan, Leisure, Newton & Irvine.
 Bored by the practice of law and inspired by his liberal beliefs, he moved to Washington to work for the National Labor Relations Board.

 Central Intelligence Agency

 Post-war Europe

-Then an OSS friend offered him a job at the Central Intelligence Agency (CIA), and Colby accepted.
+Then, an OSS friend offered him a job at the Central Intelligence Agency (CIA), and he accepted.
 Colby spent the next 12 years in the field, first in Stockholm, Sweden.
 There, he helped set up the stay-behind networks of Operation Gladio, a covert paramilitary organization organized by the CIA to make any Soviet occupation more difficult, as he later described in his memoirs.

-Colby then spent much of the 1950s based in Rome, under cover as a State Department officer, where he led the Agency's covert political operations campaign to support anti-Communist parties in their electoral contests against left wing, Soviet Union–associated parties.
+Colby then spent much of the 1950s based in Rome under the cover as a State Department officer, where he led the Agency's covert political operations campaign to support anti-communist parties in their electoral contests against left wing Soviet–associated parties.
 The Christian Democrats and allied parties won several key elections in the 1950s, preventing a takeover by the Communist Party.
-Colby was a vocal advocate within the CIA and the United States government for engaging the non-Communist left wing parties in order to create broader non-Communist coalitions capable of governing fractious Italy; this position first brought him into conflict with James J. Angleton.
+Colby was a vocal advocate within the CIA and the United States government for engaging the non-Communist left wing parties in order to create broader non-Communist coalitions capable of governing fractious Italy.
+That position first brought him into conflict with James J. Angleton.